FICO, formerly known as Fair Isaac Corporation, is the company that invented FICO® Scores. Starting in the

 Not all credit scores are FICO® Scores.
 Because FICO® Scores are the credit scores most widely used by

-lenders—FICO® Scores are used in over 90% of U.S. credit lending decisions1—knowing your FICO® Scores
+lenders—FICO® Scores are used by 90% of top U.S. lenders — knowing your FICO® Scores

 is the best way to understand how potential lenders could evaluate your credit risk when you apply for a